aimms/how-to/Articles/598/598-datalake-tools.rst

 Understanding 'Configuring ADLS' Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Upon entering this page, you will see the list of file system your datalake have.
-You can create and delete file system trought the buttons on ``1``.
+You can create and delete file system through the buttons on ``1``.
 Just be careful when deleting, this action cannot be undone!

 .. image:: images/configuring-adls.png
     :align: center